freedomofpress/securedrop/docs/onboarding.rst

   sudo ./install.sh

-If you did not copy over the ``app-source-ths`` and ``app-journalist-aths`` files from the Admin Workstation, the script will prompt for the information.
+If you did not copy over the ``app-source-ths`` and ``app-journalist-aths`` files from the *Admin Workstation*, the script will prompt for the information.
 Make sure to type the information carefully, as any typos will break access for the Journalist Workstation.